The methods the pros use aren't secret — it's bait, traps, and knowing what to look for. Identify your pest and knock it down yourself.

 No catch.
 Pest-X sells nothing, has no account, and runs no ads at you.
 It's just the information, written plainly.

 For the common household pests — roaches, ants, rodents, fleas, spiders, mosquitoes — yes, the same bait-and-trap methods pros use are available to you.
-We're honest about the few jobs (termites, heavy infestations, in-wall wasp nests) where a pro is worth it.
+Even most termite work is DIY-able with the same fipronil products pros use (Taurus SC = Termidor SC).
+The few jobs we send to a pro: whole-house tent fumigation of drywood termites (Vikane is licensed-only), in-wall wasp nests, and bats (legally protected in most states).

 Repellent sprays scatter roaches and ants and kill the trails bait needs, so they often make things worse.
 Bait, traps, and dusts do the real work; sprays are a last resort.